Adding edge dynamics to bipartite random-access networks: Conclusion

-The parameter $r \to \infty$ represents the heavy load scenario where the queue lengths (hence the acivation rates) grow large.
-We are able to determine how the dynamics affects the mean transition time by distinguishing between different speeds, namely, fast, regular and slow dynamics.
+The parameter $r \to \infty$ represents the heavy load scenario where the queue lengths (hence the activation rates) grow large.
+We are able to determine how the dynamics affect the mean transition time by distinguishing between different speeds, namely, fast, regular and slow dynamics.
 The most interesting scenarios arise in the case of slow dynamics, in particular when the rate of the dynamics is competitive, in the sense that some nodes in $V$ can activate both because their neighbors are simultaneously inactive and because the edges connecting them to their neighbors disappear.
-Our main results states that if the dynamics has rate $\lambda(r)$, then with high probability as $r \to \infty$ the mean transition time is of order $\lambda(r)^{-1}$.
+Our main result focuses on the typical behavior of the network and states that, if the rate of the dynamics is $\lambda(r)$, then the mean transition time is of order $\lambda(r)^{-1}$.
 For static bipartite graphs, a randomized algorithm generates all the possible orders of activation of the nodes in $V$ and allows us to compute precise asymptotics for the mean transition time.
 For dynamic bipartite graphs instead, the situation is different.
 Each node in $V$ whose nucleation time is of smaller order than $\lambda(r)^{-1}$ activates through the nucleation of its fork.
-On time scale $\lambda(r)^{-1}$ the dynamics starts competing with the nucleations and the order of activation of the remaining nodes described by the algorithm is not preserved anymore.
+On time scale $\lambda(r)^{-1}$ the dynamics start competing with the nucleations and the order of activation of the remaining nodes described by the algorithm is not preserved anymore.